mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 - The concepts of resolving tensions within activity from Activity Theory are used in a previous chapter to explore the evolution of the designed
 - Rather than Engestroms AT framework (Subject, Object, Instruments, Rules, Community, Division of Labour) the results chapters use Rogoff's 3 planes of analysis (Cultural, Interpersonal and Personal)
 - A quick summary of how parts of the design address three planes [is here](https://docs.google.com/document/d/1FIPn2dEB2aCKZi5z05j69cnHgpGNXFh1_SPV6h5l12g/edit?usp=sharing)

-## Chapter overview

-The working title of this chapter is Missions which aligns with a strand of the 3M game making pedagogical model developed in the course of this study.

-The purpose of this chapter is to explore how the data gathered informs thinking on two research questions of this study.

-- How can game design patterns support the development of coding practices by novices?
-- How can the experience of fostering community focused digital game making practices inform wider practice in this area?

-To do this, the chief analytical lens used in the chapter is that of interpersonal activity.
-Specifically in the form of guided participation in this game making community (Rogoff - explored previously).

-This section starts with a Vignette of parent child interaction in game making process.
-The vignette is used to introduce an overview of interpersonal interactions of that pair via analysis of video data.
-The activity of the focal pair is then compared to activity of other groupings and individuals.

-The chapter then focuses on the use of game design patterns (GDPs) by participants in these interactions and then in reference to wider cultural and personal planes of activity.

-The working definition of GDPs explored in the literature review and enhanced in the design chapter is augmented with analysis of specific examples of their use by participants in practice.

 ## Study of Vignette A